mikemajara/alfred-filmaffinity/readme.md

 ## Description

-Filmaffinity search for alfred.
+Filmaffinity search for [Alfred](https://www.alfredapp.com/).
 This workflow reaches out for [filmaffinity](https://www.filmaffinity.com/en/main.html) results matching your search and quickly displays it's details and thumbnail for you to check out if the film you are searching is worth your time.

 ## Features